Eunoia1729/MultiClipBoard/README.md

 You can use multiclipboard to save multiple informations in the clipboard.

 **Note: This was made keeping in mind, a windows users.
-A little tweaking makes it work in linux too**
+A little tweaking makes it work in linux too.**

 Instructions to set up:
 After downloading the repository